Abdelkader-G2/Forum/readme.md

 # Forum App

+This forum was created for a client part of his website.
-This codebase was created to demonstrate a fully fledged fullstack application built with ASP.NET Core (with Feature orientation) including CRUD operations, authentication, routing, pagination, and more.
+It's a fully fledged fullstack application built with ASP.NET Core (with Feature orientation) including CRUD operations, authentication, routing, pagination, and more.

 ## How it works